List of Easter eggs in Tesla products: S3XY

 At the top of the Tesla website are links to available Tesla models, the Model S, the Model 3, Model X, and the Model Y. Since the number 3 is similar to the letter E, this menu of links appears to spell out "SEX" ("S3X"), and with the Y included, "SEXY" ("S3XY").
 The chronology of the cars is out of order, since the Model X began sales well before the Model 3.
 Based on the comments of Elon Musk it is well documented that the hidden message was purposeful.

 Model Y teaser image

 Before the reveal of the Tesla Model Y, a teaser image was released.
 Running it through an image editor and increasing the brightness revealed a message stating "NICE TRY."

 Removed and unreleased Easter eggs

 Model S Team Photo

 In previous software versions an "About your Tesla" menu could be accessed by tapping the Tesla "T" at the top of the touchscreen display.
 By tapping and holding the bottom right corner of the "About your Tesla" menu (the model designation number), the depicted Model S would zoom away and be replaced with a picture of the vehicle development team.
 After a 2020 update, the photo is no longer accessible.

-Marilyn Monroe
+Happy Birthday

 In 2018, Elon Musk stated that the Tesla Model X would be able to play a version of Happy Birthday performed by Marilyn Monroe.